DemmyDemon/komainu/userdoc.md

 Note that it does not differentiate between volentarily leaving and being kicked/banned.
 Leaving is just leaving.

 Example: `/trafficlog #marblecake`
-This will make anyone joining or leaving be announced in the `#markecake` text channel.
+This will make anyone joining or leaving be announced in the `#marblecake` text channel.

 ### /vote